-The Kia CV has been spied in South Korea again.
-New spy shots of the upcoming Kia electric car posted on Autospy.net reveal its full-width tail lights in the dark.
+Spy shots of the upcoming Kia electric car posted on Autospy.net in July revealed its full-width tail lights in the dark.
 The tail lights are reminiscent of the Mk8 Hyundai Sonata.
 If we go by spy shots, Hyundai began testing of its first dedicated electric car (designed from the ground-up to be purely electric) only a few days ago.

 The Kia CV merges forms of a sedan and a crossover, as the Kia Imagine concept foreshadowed.

-Kia has released information on Phase-2 of the UVO Connect system that will be installed on new models in a staggered fashion.
+A few months ago, Kia released information on Phase-2 of the UVO Connect system that will be installed on new models in a staggered fashion.
 EVW believes the same update would be available to the Kia CV crossover that launches next year.

 UVO connect is Kia’s in-car media system and infotainment software that offers features like Android Auto, Navigation, Music streaming, Maintenance and diagnostic tools, Roadside assist and security which are integrated in Kia vehicle’s touchscreen display and also accessible through an Android device or iPhone app.
 For the 2020 lineup of cars, Kia has updated its UVO connect system with Phase-2 of its features that are added on top of the existing ones available in UVO:

 This feature uses real-time cloud-based traffic data to accurately predict traffic movements.
 This can be useful for customers who can now plan their journey times and the estimated time of arrival with more accuracy.
 This is significantly different and better than the traditional traffic prediction tools which only uses its in-car route for planning and traffic levels based on previous data.

 - Augmented navigation